ds300/AntGame/README.md

     python build.py

-add the -s flag to skip tests
+add the -s flag to skip tests, use the -m flag to minimize js output

-It doesn't do much at the moment, because I've only just begun.
+The folder ./build will be created with all of the relevant files